Light sensitivity, also known as photophobia, is a condition where you are unable to tolerate light.

 Here are some signs that your light sensitivity might have increased:

 Photophobia is not an eye disease but a symptom of many possible causes.

 Let’s break it down into two categories - natural and external factors.

 If you have a habit of reading drug label, you will notice that numerous medications include ‘increased light sensitivity’ somewhere in their long list of side effects.

 Many drugs alter our nervous system which causes the pupil to become larger and allows additional light into the eye.

-Common medications known to cause light sensitivity include antibiotics such as tetracycline and doxycycline, antiviral drugs such as iodxuridine and trifluridine, motion sickness drugs such as scopolamine, diabetic drugs such as chlorpropamide and glyburide, and any medications that dilute the pupil.
+Common medications known to cause photophobia include antibiotics such as tetracycline and doxycycline, antiviral drugs such as iodxuridine and trifluridine, motion sickness drugs such as scopolamine, diabetic drugs such as chlorpropamide and glyburide, and any medications that dilute the pupil.

 If your light sensitivity is caused by: